Updated: Jul 11

-The thought of encountering a snake while hiking can make you shake in your boots.
+The thought of snake encounters while hiking in South Africa can make you shake in your boots.
 Although, typically very few fatal snakebites, around 12 annually, actually occur in South Africa.
 Nonetheless, it is important to know how to reduce the risk of a snakebite and what to do if someone is bitten.

 In this article: